muchavie/SF311/README.md

 Only Linux is supported by the Makefile right now.
 The virtual table implementation is packaged as a dynamic shared library.
 Dynamic shared libraries are different enought on OS X / Windows / Linux the separate build paths would be required for each.
 I only have linux on my laptop so that's only one I did.

 Libcurl (to fetch a url from C) and libjanson (to parse
     and decode JSON from C) are required.
-A C compiler is required of course.  :)
+A.  Libnup is required.
+C compiler is required of course.  :)

     % cd 311/c
     % make --version  # <- make sure have have the right make program